polymorpher/one-wallet/README.md

 ## Folders

-### /SmartOTP

-This folder contains smart contract, testing, and authenticator code from [SmartOTP](https://github.com/ivan-homoliak-sutd/SmartOTPs) by Ivan Homoliak, re-written in ES2020 and modified for running on Harmony network.

 ### /code

-This folder contains code for ONE Wallet, that is in active development.
-The code is a continuation of the work from the [proof of concept and demo](https://github.com/hashmesan/harmony-totp) by Quoc Le.
+This folder contains code for ONE Wallet (under active development), per [Wiki](https://github.com/polymorpher/one-wallet/wiki) and [Protocol](https://github.com/polymorpher/one-wallet/blob/master/wiki/protocol.pdf) specification

 ### /wiki

 This folder contains a synchronized version of the [Wiki](https://github.com/polymorpher/one-wallet/wiki).
 It is created so that other contributors can create pull requests and contribute to the wiki.

+### /SmartOTP

+This folder contains smart contract, testing, and authenticator code from [SmartOTP](https://github.com/ivan-homoliak-sutd/SmartOTPs) by Ivan Homoliak, re-written in ES2020 and modified for running on Harmony network.

+### /legacy

+This folder contains legacy code that was originally forked from [an early demo](https://github.com/hashmesan/harmony-totp) written by Quoc Le, then went through multiple iterations of improvements and bug fixes, before being discontinued and preserved.

 ## Q & A